-Unfortunately, there is another form of imposterism that isn’t discussed as frequently- it’s called trauma centered imposter syndrome, that impacts all areas of your life.
+Unfortunately, there is another form of imposterism that isn’t discussed as frequently- it’s called trauma-centered imposter syndrome, which impacts all areas of your life.

-I understand that form of imposterism- because it happened to me.
+I understand that form of impostorism- because it happened to me.

 I had been a law clerk for three years in the office of a prominent member of the Pennsylvania Bar and a former state legislator.
 When I learned that I had passed the bar exam, my mentor and I celebrated with drinks and he insisted that I come with him to court the following day to meet fellow lawyers who, in those days, almost ceremoniously gathered before the entire Bench for Friday Motion Court.
 It was September 28, 1973.